nus-cs2103-AY2324S2/ip/docs/README.md

 Save done!
 ```

+We will also be able to see a `./data/taskList.txt` file that stores the list of tasks we have in TalkingBot.

 ## Exiting

 Once you're done with managing your daily activities using TalkingBot and wish to exit the application, type `bye` into the command line.
 This will also save the tasks to the same file as in the [Saving Tasks](#saving-tasks) section above.